openservicebrokerapi/servicebroker/spec.md

 endpoint](#catalog-management).

-If `"plan_updateable": true` is declared for a plan in the [Catalog](#catalog-management) endpoint, the Platform MAY request an update of a Service Instance using the given plan.
-Otherwise, Platforms MUST NOT make an update request to the Service Broker for any Service Instance using the given plan.
+If `"plan_updateable": true` is declared for a plan in the [Catalog](#catalog-management) endpoint, the Platform MAY request a plan change on a Service Instance using the given plan.
+Otherwise, Platforms MUST NOT make any plan change requests to the Service Broker for any Service Instance using the given plan, but MAY request an update to the Service Instance parameters.

 Not all permutations of plan changes are expected to be supported.
 For example, a service might support upgrading from plan "shared small" to "shared